roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-17 ****** byJust_Plain_Bob© "And then we went to Ron's open house.
+"And then we went to Ron's open house.
 It was then I found out that he was The Watcher and when he told me I had to give in to him or he would tell you about me I had no choice.
 He promised me that it would be that one night only and then he would delete that picture and I would never hear of it again.
 And yes, before you bring it up again, I did say all those things you heard while he was using me, but that shouldn't have come as a huge surprise to you.
 I've said the same things to you when you had me in the throes of passion and having orgasm after orgasm.
 It is the way I am when I'm having sex.
 The major difference is that I didn't mean a word of it with Ron, but I always meant it with you."

  She finished her confession and got up from the kitchen table.